FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### CSRF token protection

-Using a CSRF token (also known as synchronizer token) is one of the most popular and recommended methods to prevent Cross-site Request Forgery. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> has built-in protection: it generates a CSRF token for each active user session and verifies that the token in the received request matches the token stored in the session.
+Using a CSRF token (also known as synchronizer token) is one of the most popular and recommended methods to prevent Cross-site Request Forgery. {{< SecureTransport/componentshortname  >}} has built-in protection: it generates a CSRF token for each active user session and verifies that the token in the received request matches the token stored in the session.
 By default, the CSRF token protection is disabled.
 To enable it, set the following options to `true`:

 -   `Webservices.Admin.CsrfToken.enabled` for the Administration Tool server
 -   `Webservices.Http.CsrfToken.enabled` for the HTTP server